pytrackdat/pytrackdat/README.md

 It is now time to deploy the final version of the application on a server.
 This allows the application to be accessed at all times, from anywhere connected to the internet.
 User accounts are still used to restrict access to the data.
-Just because the server is publically accessible doesn't mean the data is!
+Just because the server is publically accessible doesn't mean the data are!

 There are multiple options for deployment.
 Below is a guide for deploying on a new "Virtual Private Server" (VPS) on the DigitalOcean service.
 For more